JuliaDynamics/Agents.jl/docs/src/index.md

 * User-created models typically have much smaller source code versus implementations in other open source ABM frameworks ([proof](https://github.com/JuliaDynamics/ABM_Framework_Comparisons)), making them faster to prototype and modify.
 * Excellent computational performance, typically [faster than established competitors](https://github.com/JuliaDynamics/ABMFrameworksComparison).
 * High quality, extensive documentation featuring tutorials, example ABM implementations, an [extra zoo of ABM examples](https://juliadynamics.github.io/AgentsExampleZoo.jl/dev/), integration examples with other Julia packages, and developer's docs.
-* Developer-friendly design allows fundamentally new progress in ABM modelling.
-You can create entirely new types of Space configurations and integrate them fully with the rest of Agents.jl API.

-### Agent based modelling
+### Agent based modelling specifically

 * Universal model structure where agents are identified by a unique id: [`AgentBasedModel`](@ref).
 * Extendable [API](@ref) that provides out of the box thousands of possible agent actions.
 * Support for many types of space: arbitrary graphs, regular grids, continuous space
-* Support for simulations on Open Street Maps including support for utilizing the road's max speed limit, finding nearby agents/roads/destinations and pathfinding
+* Support for simulations on Open Street Maps including support for utilizing the road's max speed limit, finding nearby agents/roads/destinations and pathfinding.
+* Modular design allows the creation of entirely new types of space configurations that can be integrated fully with the rest of Agents.jl API with only a few lines of code.
-* Multi-agent support, for interactions between disparate agent species
+* Multi-agent support, for interactions between disparate agent species.
+* Support for both discrete time and continuous time (event queue or jump processes) type of simulations.
-* Scheduler interface (with default schedulers), making it easy to activate agents in a specific order (e.g. by the value of some property)
+* Scheduler interface (with default schedulers), making it easy to activate agents in a specific order (e.g. by the value of some property).
-* Automatic data collection in a `DataFrame` at desired intervals
+* Automatic data collection in a `DataFrame` at desired intervals.
-* Aggregating collected data during model evolution
+* Aggregating collected data during model evolution.
-* Distributed computing
+* Distributed computing.
-* Batch running and batch data collection
+* Batch running and batch data collection.
-* Extensive pathfinding capabilities in continuous or discrete spaces
+* Extensive pathfinding capabilities in continuous or discrete spaces.
+* Reinforcement learning native integration.
-* Customizable visualization support for all kinds of models via the [Makie](https://makie.juliaplots.org/stable/) ecosystem: publication-quality graphics and video output
+* Customizable visualization support for all kinds of models via the [Makie](https://makie.juliaplots.org/stable/) ecosystem: publication-quality graphics and video output.
 * Interactive applications for any agent based models, which are created with only 5 lines of code and look like this:

 ```@raw html